wp-plugins/dreamspeed-cdn/readme.txt

 This plugin automatically copies images, videos, documents, and any other media added through WordPress' media uploader to DreamSpeed.
 It then automatically replaces the URL to each media file with their respective DreamObjects URL or, if you have configured a CDN Alias, the respective custom URL.
 Image thumbnails are also copied to DreamSpeed and delivered similarly.

 Uploading files directly to DreamSpeed is not supported by this plugin.
 They are uploaded to your server first, via the WordPress media uploader, then copied to DreamSpeed.
-This allows you to roll back if needed!

 Development happens on <a href="https://github.com/Ipstenu/dreamspeed/">Github</a>.
 Issues and Pull Requests welcome.

+= Known Conflicts =

+* Broken Link Checker - This plugin will cause the "Migrate Exisiting Files" to fail.

+= Credits =
 <em>This plugin is a spork (fork and combination) of <a href="https://wordpress.org/plugins/amazon-s3-and-cloudfront/">Amazon S3 and Cloudfront</a> and <a href="https://github.com/deliciousbrains/wp-amazon-web-services">Amazon Web Services</a>, both by the awesome Brad Touesnard.</em>

 == Installation ==